Spiraline/RTAS2022-AE/manual.md

     <img src="https://user-images.githubusercontent.com/44594966/153537096-b210b798-925e-4d56-8cb1-b9fde9d06795.png" alt="impl_res" height="220"/>
 </div>

 Fig. 1(b) shows the accuracy according to the loop count in several cases.
-In some cases, you can see the self-looping module, e.g., `ndt_matching` never reaches the acceptable accuracy even though the loop is repeated to the maximum.
+In some cases, you will see the `ndt_matching`, i.e., the self-looping module never reaches the acceptable accuracy even though the loop is repeated to the maximum.

-In Fig. 13, you will see the trend line of `ndt_matching`, which means $e_{S,1}$.
+In Fig. 13, you will see the trend line of `ndt_matching`, which means $e_{s,1}$.

 In Fig. 15(a), you will see that car always keeps close to the lane center.
-In Fig. 15(b), you will see that the execution of `ndt_matching` does not exceed the budget, e.g., horizontal line.
+In Fig. 15(b), you will see that the execution of `ndt_matching` does not exceed the budget, i.e., horizontal line.
 The gray area means the backup mode for Our modified Autoware.

 ## Configurable Parameter